sharon-wang/sharon-wang/README.md

 I’m a big fan of open source and building community, and try to regularly find opportunities to get involved.
 Aside from coding, I also enjoy designing, [writing](https://blog.sharons.site), [speaking](https://sharons.site/speaking) and illustrating.
 When I’m not getting lost in my browser tabs, I like to spend time outdoors, boulder and do aerial silks.

-Currently, I lead the Engineering Team @ [Software Secured](https://softwaresecured.com) -- in other words, I'm coding, researching, prototyping and growing the team!
+Currently, I lead an Engineering Team.
+Day to day, I'm coding, researching, prototyping and growing the team!
 On the side, I do a bit of career coaching and freelance work, and sometimes work on personal/collaborative projects.

 For more on me, visit [sharons.site](https://sharons.site/).

+To view my open source contributions, head [here](https://github.com/issues?q=author%3Asharon-wang+is%3Apublic).

 ## Side Projects
 ### Co-Creator @ [The Akita Project](https://akitaproject.site) <img src="https://github.com/esse-dev/akita/raw/master/assets/icons/icon_64x64.png" alt="akitaproject.site logo" width="32"/>